 Unless your healthcare provider tells you otherwise, you’ll be able to resume normal activities immediately.
 The radiotracer will leave your body when you pee and poop over the next couple of days.
 Drink plenty of water to help this process along.

-You should know the results of your lymphoscintigraphy within one week.
-The technologist who took the images will send them to a radiologist for review.
-The radiologist will then contact the provider who originally requested the test.
+You should know the results within one week.
+A radiologist will contact your provider.
 This process can take a few days, but your provider will call you as soon as they receive your results.

-It depends on the condition your provider tests for.
-But generally, if they’re looking for cancer, they’ll do a sentinel node biopsy.
+It depends on which condition you have.
+But if your provider is looking for cancer, they’ll do a sentinel node biopsy.
+They’ll talk with you about what your results mean and discuss next steps.

 Advertisement